 “Tim, I heard you arguing with the reporter because he promised not to write about your sexual preference.
-I don’t want you thinking all adults lie when they promise things, so you’ll trust them, but if John is in danger, I must do everything I can to protect him.
+I don’t want you thinking all adults lie when they promise things, so you’ll trust them.
+If John is in danger, I must do everything I can to protect him.
 Will he tell the police what was happening?”

 “No. Don’t even ask him.
 He freaked out when he saw the note.
 He barely trusts me.
 That’s why it is so important that you got child services to remove him from his parents.”

-“Again you always seem five steps ahead of everybody, but I trust you to make the right call.
+“Again you’re always plotting five steps ahead of everybody.
+I have to trust you to make the right call.
 I will talk to the detective and get his assurance that Jeff will never bother you or John again in return for not revealing this note.
-I think if you agree to a lesser sentence than Jeff deserves, they will see that as a charitable act and get the parents to agree to the lighter sentence.
-If it goes as I believe it will, the investigation will be closed and you can go back to a normal life.”
+If you agree to a lesser sentence than Jeff deserves, they will see that as a charitable act.
+The police will get the parents to agree to the lighter sentence.
+If it goes as I believe it will, the investigation will be closed.
+You can go back to a normal life.”

-“I know you loved Jace, and I saw how everybody loved him, which would not have happened without your influence on him.
+“I know you loved Jace.
+I saw how everybody loved him, which was due to your influence on him.
 You’re a good person, Tim.”
-Jace hugged me.
+Jace hugs me.